-Billie Gold, VFL will get SF a California phone number for Seymour Martin Lipset.
+Billie Gold.
+VFL will get SF a California phone number for Seymour Martin Lipset.

-- B. Materials to be mailed in advance, - 1, Barry Holtz has submitted a report on best practices.
-He will have feedback from the Warnitel Institute by July 277. - 2.
-Addam Gammoran will have his paper too ARH around Jinly 27. - C. It was agreed to recommend that the following meterials be included in the meeting books: - 1.
-Minutes of February board meeting. - 2.
-Progress report, - 3.
+- B. Materials to be mailed in advance. - Barry Holtz has submitted a report on best practices.
+He will have feedback from the Mandel Institute by July 27. - 2.
+Adam Gamoran will have his paper to ARH around July 27. - C. It was agreed to recommend that the following materials be included in the meeting books: - 1.
+Minutes of February board meeting. - Progress report. - 3.
 Best Practices report. - 4.
 Monitoring, evaluation and feedback report. - 5.
-Bios on Gail Dorph, Adam Gamoram, Ellen Goldring, Alan Hoffmann and Barry Holtz. - 6.
+Bios on Gail Dorph, Adam Gamoran, Ellen Goldring, Alan Hoffmann and Barry Holtz. - 6.
 Board and staff lists.